bdpiccolo/ACNC-DAME/Instructions/Differential-Abundance_Dame.md

 2. The full DESeq2 results() output is available by clicking the Show/Hide Differential Abundance Downloading Options hyperlink above the DT table.

 	* Clicking on the hyperlink will render 2 additional widgets.
 This hyperlink is below the 2 hyperlinks for downloading options.

 		1. Choose File Name

-			* Defaults file name to Differential Abundance Data.
+			* Defaults file name to "Differential Abundance Data."

 			* Can add text to box and type in new name of file.